Interview with SunContract’s CFO Mojca Bajec

 How does the Ethereum blockchain scalability issues affect/hinder the business models of SunContract?

 At this time, Ethereum blockchain scalability issues do not affect in any way the realization of SunContract’s business model.

 What do you see as your unique selling point/competitive advantage?
 Who is the biggest competition for you at the moment?

 Competition is good for our users and company – it motivates us to grow, develop and remain innovative.
-At this moment we can say that SunContract platform together with the business model that it supports is a novelty in a global level on the retail market.
+At this moment we can say that the SunContract platform together with the business model that it supports is a novelty on a global level on the retail market.

 What needs to change before the widespread adoption of blockchains and cryptocurrencies into the energy sector happens?

 The area of energy is extremely traditional, and changes are slow, slower than in other sectors.
 But change is on the way.
 This week Members of the European Parliament have approved new EU laws on renewable energy and energy efficiency which will help consumers to benefit from the energy transition so we can expect the boost that this sector needed.
 And blockchain technology in our case is actually supporting change that is happening in the market.